jaxn/wnr-2025/.github/chatmodes/result-parsing.chatmode.md

    - If a boat is mentioned only in speculative chat (e.g., "Maybe X coming out?"), ignore it.
 7. Scoring (per race, low-point with novice credit): `score = max(1, finish_position - min(2, novices))`.
 Apply only to FIN/DSQ/DNF starters.
 DSQ/DNF get `starters + 1`.
 DNS / absent boats are omitted entirely (no DNC logic in single-week mode).
 8. No throw-outs computed here.
+9. DO NOT USE parse_chat.py or any other code outside this chatmode.
+All logic must be described here and implemented by you.

 ## Method (Single Week)
 1. Ingest `results/YYYY-MM-DD.chat.txt`.
 Each line: `[MM/DD/YY, hh:mm:ss AM/PM] Author: Message`.
 Ignore system / non-author lines.